ZwerOxotnik/secondary-chat/README.md

 ## Overview

 Add gui of chat, new commands, new types of chat, new interactions.
-Top left appear the new gui with drop-down with filters and other functions, that sends your message from the text field to the chat and can simplify the interaction of other elements and simplify receiving a information.
+Top left appear the new gui with drop-down with filters and other functions, that sends your message from the text field to the chat and can simplify the interaction of other elements.

 ## FAQ

 ### <a name="open-chat"></a> How to open the chat?

 * variant 1: When your character appears.
-* variant 2: Press any hothey of mod.
+* variant 2: Press any hothey of the mod.
 * variant 3: Write to chat "/toggle-chat".

 ### Hotkeys